IIIT-Sricity-FSD-2024-2028/14_BinaryMinds/DomainExpertInteraction.md

   This workflow begins after the application is submitted.

 - **Steps involved:**
-  - Department officer receives the application
+  - Field officer receives the application
   - Officer verifies application details and documents
   - If documents are incomplete, clarification is requested
   - Applicant resubmits corrected documents within a defined time limit
   - Field officer re-checks the updated documents
-  - If requirements are met, the application proceeds for approval
+  - If requirements are met, the application proceeds for approval  at high level (Department officer).
   - If not, the application may be permanently rejected

 - **Outcome / End condition:**